Tips for Choosing Team Members to Ensure Project Success

 - Performance and Experience: Consider the performance and experience of team members.
 Look for individuals with a track record of success and are committed to achieving high-quality outcomes.

 Overall, selecting the right team members requires careful consideration of various factors.
-By considering these factors, you can build a strong, effective team to deliver the project or task successfully.
+Considering these factors, you can build a strong, effective team to successfully deliver the project or task.